anharrington/handsonpython/rstP/strings3.rst

 different individual tasks: Indicate the proper syntax using a Python function or operation will allow you to accomplish each task.
 Invent appropriate variable names for the different parts.
-This is not complete instructions! the idea is to make sure you know the basic syntax to use in all these situations.
+These are not complete instructions!
+The idea is to make sure you know the basic syntax to use in all these situations.
 See the questions after the list to help you put together the final program.